spree-contrib/spree_marketplace/README.md

 * spree_marketplace
 * spree_related_products

-Please Note: If you intend to use any of these extensions you should install them before installing spree_drop_ship so that spree_drop_ship's migrations are run last.
+Please Note: If you intend to use any of these extensions you should install them before installing spree_marketplace so that spree_marketplace's migrations are run last.
 You should also place spree_drop_ship & spree_marketplace AFTER all other extensions in your Gemfile.

 Installation
 ------------